MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 - 100 Mbps to 10 gigabits per second (Gbps): 64 KB
 - 10 Gbps or faster: 128 KB

-For example, on a computer that has a 1 Gbps network adapter installed, the window size should be 64 KB.
+For example, on a computer that has a 1-Gbps network adapter installed, the window size should be 64 KB.

 This feature also makes full use of other features to improve network performance.
 These features include the rest of the TCP options that are defined in [RFC 1323](https://tools.ietf.org/html/rfc1323).
 By using these features, Windows-based computers can negotiate TCP receive window sizes that are smaller but are scaled at a defined value, depending on the configuration.
 This behavior the sizes easier to handle for networking devices.